Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Results

 \subsection{Effects of training on self-reported motivation and task demand}

 In general, patients reported similar results for IMI survey questions related to motivation, enjoyment, and perceived difficulty of the TEPI and CMT training (Figure~\ref{fig:IMI}).
-Patients indicated that they enjoyed and had fun upon completion of both training types, with a slight, non-significant preference towards TEPI training for the \textbf{Fun} (TEPI: 5.9 $\pm$ 2.1, CMT: 5.6 $\pm$ 1.8; $t_{7}$ = 0.68, $p$ = 0.52) and \textbf{Value} (TEPI: 7.0 $\pm$ 0.0, CMT: 6.6 $\pm$ 0.5; $t_{7}$ = 2.0, $p$ = 0.08) categories.
-IMI scores indicated no significant differences in \textbf{Mental demand} between training types (TEPI: 2.9~$\pm$~2.0, CMT: 3.5~$\pm$~2.1; $t_{7}$ = $-$0.74, $p$ = 0.48).
-Other categories also showed no consistent trend across patients; feelings of \textbf{Stress} (TEPI: 1.5 $\pm$ 1.4, CMT: 1.5 $\pm$ 1.4; $t_{7}$ = 0.0, $p$ = 1.0) and \textbf{Anxiety} (TEPI: 2.1 $\pm$ 1.9, CMT: 2.0 $\pm$ 1.9; $t_{7}$ = 0.18, $p$ = 0.86) during the training remained relatively low and were comparable between the training types.
+Using Wilcoxon signed-rank tests, we found no difference between training types for any of the questions answered.
+Patients indicated that they found the training valuable (TEPI: 7.0 $\pm$ 0.0, CMT: 6.6 $\pm$ 0.5; $p$ = 1.0) and had fun (TEPI: 5.9 $\pm$ 2.1, CMT: 5.6 $\pm$ 1.8; $p$ = 1.0) upon completion of both training types, with scores close to the highest agreeable response.
+Mental demand responses were moderate and comparable between training types (TEPI: 2.9~$\pm$~2.0, CMT: 3.5~$\pm$~2.1; $p$ = 1.0).
+Other categories also showed no consistent trend across patients; feelings of anxiety (TEPI: 2.1 $\pm$ 1.9, CMT: 2.0 $\pm$ 1.9; $p$ = 1.0) during the training remained relatively low and were comparable between the training types.